special announcement

 It makes it easier to make your outing plans if popular places are easier to access.
 Then you can make solo travelling plans or find places to casually hang out with friends.
 For this, you can find comfortable and affordable

-student accommodations in Nottingham which are closer to popular tourist attractions.
+student accommodation in Nottingham which are closer to popular tourist attractions.

 Nottingham is a city in the county of Nottinghamshire.
 It is located in the East Midlands of England.
 The city is known for its very vibrant history.
 It is a perfect blend of history and modernity.
 Here you can enjoy the stunning nature as well the charms of the city culture.